 Investment

-The SBA wants to invest in businesses that will be successful.
-To demonstrate your commitment to launching or growing your business, you'll need to show you've already invested time and your own money in your business.
+Lenders want to invest in businesses that will be successful.
+To demonstrate your commitment to launching or growing your business, you’ll need to show you’ve already invested time and your own money in your business.

 Financing options

 The SBA microloan program is designed for people who are unable to secure funding from other sources.
-So, you need to show that you tried and were unable to get financing from other lenders.
+So, you may need to show that you tried and were unable to get business financing from other lenders.

-How to apply for an SBA microloan?
+How to apply for an SBA microloan

 Since the Small Business Administration provides microloan funds to intermediary lenders, you'll need to work with an SBA-approved lender to apply for a loan.